Information

 (Guidance on DPA is available on the intranet).

-7.3 How confident are you that you have contracts in place for all purchases of goods, services and works in your division whether directorate specific contracts for your area or corporate contracts or SG corporate contracts available for use across the Scottish Government?
+7.3 How confident are you that all purchases of goods, services and works in your division are covered by appropriate contracts (directorate specific contracts for your area, corporate contracts or SG corporate contracts available for use across the Scottish Government)?

 Divisions should understand if their procurement spend is covered by contract and should be aware of the Scottish Government contract register.
 Contracts can only be placed by officers with Delegated Purchasing Authority (see 7.2 above).

-7.4 How confident are you that all procurement activity within your area is undertaken in accordance with the Procurement Policy Manual and all policy initiatives are announced in Scottish Procurement Policy Notes (SPPNs) issued by the Scottish Procurement and Property Directorate?
+7.4 How confident are you, that all procurement activity within your area, is undertaken in accordance with both the Procurement Policy Manual and the policy initiatives contained within the Scottish Procurement Policy Notes (SPPNs) published by the Scottish Procurement and Property Directorate?

 Evidence should be provided by staff with DPA to assure division heads that all procurement activity has been conducted with the Procurement Policy Manual.
 Specific guidance on the operation of the Electronic purchasing card (ePC) are available to support low value purchasing.
 Does your business area have a system in place to ensure staff are aware of the latest and any other significant Scottish Public Procurement Notes SPPN’s (Cyber Security, Climate Change)?